Guide to Tasmanian walking

 Tasmania's capital city, Hobart, has an airport with links to the mainland via Sydney and Melbourne.
 The regional centres of Launceston, Devonport and Burnie also have airports with mainland links.
 If you would like to bring a car, bike or campervan, the Spirit of Tasmania ferry sails into Devonport from Melbourne daily.

-Top hiking trails in Tasmania
+Top walks and hiking tracks in Tasmania

 Three Capes Track